Azure-Samples/communication-services-dotnet-quickstarts/callautomation-openai-sample-csharp/README.md

 This is a sample application demonstrated during Microsoft Build 2023.
 It highlights an integration of Azure Communication Services with Azure OpenAI Service to enable intelligent conversational agents.

-> Please note that you will have join the [Azure Communication Services TAP program](https://aka.ms/acs-tap-invite) to get access to some of the features used in this sample.
-We will be releasing public preview access to these features in the coming weeks.

 ## Prerequisites

 - Create an Azure account with an active subscription.
 For details, see [Create an account for free](https://azure.microsoft.com/free/)
 - Create an Azure Communication Services resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You'll need to record your resource **connection string** for this sample.
 - An Calling-enabled telephone number.
 [Get a phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=platform-azp).
 - Azure Dev Tunnels CLI.
 For details, see  [Enable dev tunnel](https://docs.tunnels.api.visualstudio.com/cli)
 - Create an Azure Cognitive Services resource.
 For details, see [Create an Azure Cognitive Services Resource](https://learn.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account)
 - An Azure OpenAI Resource and Deployed Model.
 See [instructions](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal).